 There are a lot of things that you need to learn about microwave antennas.
 The ideal way of determining if they are the appropriate devices to use is to figure out your actual requirements and evaluate the disadvantages of using this type of system.

 When it comes to affordable microwave products, you can always rely on SEI.
 We have been in this industry since 1990.
-For more information about our products, you may call us at (408) 374-1031.
+For more information about our products, you may contact us at [email protected].